agile-ts/documentation/docs/packages/core/features/collection/selector/Methods.md

 MY_SELECTOR.itemKey; // Returns 'undefined'
 MY_SELECTOR.item; // Retruns 'undefined'
 ```
-Note that it sets the `itemKey` and `item` property to `undefined`,
+Therefore, it sets the `itemKey` and `item` property to `undefined`,
-since it no longer represents any specific Item.
+since the Selector no longer represents any Item.

 ### 📭 Props